algorithm-visualizer/algorithms/README.md

 # Algorithms

-This repository is a part of the project [Algorithm Visualizer](https://github.com/algorithm-visualizer).
+> This repository is a part of the project [Algorithm Visualizer](https://github.com/algorithm-visualizer).

 All the codes here are visualized on [algorithm-visualizer.org](https://algorithm-visualizer.org/).

-The project currently supports C++, Java, and ECMAScript.
+The project currently supports JavaScript, C++, and Java.

 ## Contributing